huddy67/Morrill-Hudson-Portfolio/datamovement2.md

 ### Objectives

 The objective of the LAN components document was to use commands such as ifconfig, ping, and traceroute in Ubuntu.
 This was focused on identifying network interfaces, testing connections, and analyzing data paths to understand how devices communicate within a network.
-The second document titled "binary_denary" was a walk-through of how to convert numbers between binary and denary systems.
-The goal was to understand how to interpret these numbers using base 2 and base 10 values, explain how these conversions relate to IP addresses/network data, and use ubuntu commands to check and manipulate network numbers in real time.
+The second document, titled "binary_denary," was a walk-through of how to convert numbers between binary and denary systems.
+The goal was to understand how to interpret these numbers using base 2 and base 10 values, explain how these conversions relate to IP addresses/network data, and use Ubuntu commands to check and manipulate network numbers in real time.

 ### Classwork Evidence